 In a motor vehicle accident, there is often more than one injury.
-In the case of maxillofacial injuries, which happen when the face is thrust forward onto the steering wheel, dashboard or the back of the front seat, the neck is also forwardly flexed, leading in some cases to cervical spine injuries.
-What this means is that, in cases of obvious maxillofacial trauma, the doctor needs to have a higher index of suspicion for a cervical spine injury.
+In the case of maxillofacial injuries, which happen when the face is thrust forward onto the steering wheel, dashboard, or the back of the front seat, the neck is also forwardly flexed, leading in some cases to cervical spine injuries.
+What this means is that, in cases of apparent maxillofacial trauma, the doctor needs to have a higher index of suspicion for a cervical spine injury.

 Cervical fractures happen when the head and neck are flexed sharply forward, leading to a vertebral body fracture, although fractures of the vertebral processes can also occur.
-The biggest risk of a fractured cervical spine is subluxation of one vertebral body over another, which can sever the spinal cord or severely narrow the cord so that a blood clot or mere compression can damage the cord.
+The most significant risk of a fractured cervical spine is subluxation of one vertebral body over another, which can sever the spinal cord or severely narrow the cord so that a blood clot or mere compression can damage the cord.
 This results in quadriplegia.

 What this means is that facial fracture patients should also have a C spine x-ray before being removed from cervical restraints.
 If a C spine x-ray is equivocal, the patient should have a CT scan of the face and neck to further elucidate the degree of facial injury and to rule out cervical injury.
 This should be done even if no cervical neurological findings are noted on examination.